olson-sean-k/wax/README.md

 [An alternative](#alternatives) can be used to group exactly-one wildcards into a single capture, such as `{???}`.

-The tree wildcard `**` matches zero or more sub-directories. **This is the only wildcard that may match across arbitrary component boundaries**; all other wildcards do **not** match across component (directory) boundaries.
+The tree wildcard `**` matches zero or more components (directories). **This is the only pattern that implicitly matches across arbitrary component boundaries**; all other patterns do **not** implicitly match across component (directory) boundaries.
 When a tree wildcard participates in a match and does not terminate the pattern, its captured text includes the trailing separator.
 If a tree wildcard does not participate in a match, then its captured text is an empty string.
 Tree wildcards must be delimited by forward slashes or terminations (such as the beginning and/or end of a glob or sub-glob).
-Tree wildcards and path separators are distinct and any adjacent forward slashes that form a tree wildcard are parsed together.
+Tree wildcards and path separators are distinct and any adjacent forward slashes that form a tree wildcard are parsed together (but rooting forward slashes are still meaningful).
 If a glob expression consists solely of a tree wildcard, then it matches any and all files in the working directory tree.

 ### Character Classes